phoenixframework/phoenix/guides/contexts.md

   end
 ```

 First, we replaced the `cart_id` field with a standard `belongs_to` pointing at our `ShoppingCart.Cart` schema.
 Next, we replaced our `product_id` field by adding our first cross-context data dependency with a `belongs_to` for the `Catalog.Product` schema.
-Here, we intentionally coupled the data boundaries because it provides exactly what we need.
-An isolated context API with the bare minimum knowledge necessary to reference a product in our system.
+Here, we intentionally coupled the data boundaries because it provides exactly what we need: an isolated context API with the bare minimum knowledge necessary to reference a product in our system.
 Next, we added a new validation to our changeset.
 With `validate_number/3`, we ensure any quantity provided by user input is between 0 and 100.

 With our schemas in place, we can start integrating the new data structures and `ShoppingCart` context APIs into our web-facing features.